SPECIAL PROGRAMS PROCESS

 At any time, a parent is entitled to request an evaluation for special program services.
-Within a reasonable amount of time, the district must decide if the evaluation is needed.
-If the evaluation is needed, the parent will be notified and asked to provide informed written consent for the evaluation.
-The district must complete the evaluation and the report within 45 school days of the date the district receives the written consent.
+Within a reasonable amount of time, the district must decide if the student meets criteria for a special education, formal evaluation or 504 qualifying disability.
+If an evaluation is needed, the parent will be notified and asked to provide informed written consent for the evaluation.
+The district must complete special education evaluations and the completed disability report within 45 school days of the date the district receives the written consent.
 The district must give a copy of the evaluation report to the parent.

 Parents may contact the district’s Special Programs Department to learn about the district’s referral and/or screening systems or to obtain other information.
 The following web sites provide information to those who are seeking information and resources specific to students with disabilities and their families: